 Temporary Anchorage Device (TAD)

-Temporary anchorage devices, or TADs, are small titanium anchors used in certain orthodontic cases to help achieve quicker tooth movement with more efficiency and comfort.
-TADS have revolutionized orthodontics providing absolute anchorage and enables orthodontists to move teeth in ways that were not possible before.
-Here are some ways TADS can be used.
+Temporary anchorage devices, or TADs, are small titanium anchors used sometimes for orthodontic care to help achieve quicker tooth movement with more efficiency and comfort.
+TADS have revolutionized orthodontics by providing absolute anchorage and enabling orthodontists to move teeth in ways that were not possible before.

-- It can be used to close extraction spaces and avoid implant placement
+- They can be used to close extraction spaces and avoid implant placement

-- Upright impacted teeth that would otherwise need to be extracted.
+- They can return impacted teeth that would otherwise need to be extracted to an upright position.

-- Intrude teeth without braces on all teeth
+- They can intrude teeth without the need for braces on all teeth.

-- Close open bites that would otherwise need to be treated with jaw surgery
+- They close open bites that would otherwise need to be treated with jaw surgery.

-- Pull back lower teeth to help correct underbites without taking out teeth
+- TADs can pull back lower teeth to help correct underbites without removing teeth.